Remove-Win: a Design Framework for Conflict-free Replicated Data Types: -DT Design

-The RWSet can be augmented to store user-specified app-lication-specific values.
-Since the conflict concerning the existence of elements is handled by the RWSet, the user can focus on the conflicts concerning the value of elements.
+The \rwf-Set can be augmented to store application-specific values.
+Since the conflict concerning the existence of elements is handled by the \rwf-Set, the user can focus on the conflicts concerning the value of elements.

+The specification of our \rwf-Set is $\{e|\exists add(e):\forall rmv(e):rmv(e)\vis add(e)\}$.
+This is different from the specification of the existing Remove-Win Set\cite{Zaw15}, which is $\{e|\exists add(e)\wedge \forall rmv(e):\exists add(e): rmv(e)\vis add(e)\}$.
+The existing remove-win strategy actually records all the newest add/remove operations and decide whether the element exist afterwards, which is mostly like the add-win strategy of OR-Set\cite{Shapiro11b} with different concurrent add/remove preference.
+This kind of strategies that record operations and decide afterwards is not suitable for handling the value of elements, which is needed to further augment the set into container CRDT design framework.
+Because the validity of value depends on the existence of the element, which can not be decided until all relevant add/remove operations are recorded.
+This increases the complexity of designing the container type CRDT.
+In our \rwf-Set, system execution is segmented into phases by more powerful remove operations.
+This helps designing the \rwff for container type CRDTs.

 The conflict resolution concerning values can be destructed into three basic cases.
-Thus the RWSkeleton is proposed, where three open terms are left for the user to develop stubs containing their own conflict resolution logics.
-With the RWSkeleton, the concrete design of a CRDC can be obtained by specifying how the values are initialized and updated via the CRDC APIs and plugging the conflict-resolving stubs.
+Thus the \rwf-Skeleton is proposed, where three open terms are left for the user to develop stubs containing their own conflict resolution logics, as shown in Algorithm \ref{A: RWF-Skeleton}.
+With the \rwf-Skeleton, the concrete design of an \rwf-DT can be obtained by specifying how the values are initialized and updated via the \rwf-DT APIs and plugging the conflict-resolution stubs.

-In this section, we first briefly overview conflict resolution involving remove operations.
+We first briefly overview conflict resolution involving remove operations.
 Then we focus on the three basic cases of conflict resolution among non-remove operations.
-An exemplar design of a conflict-free replicated priority queue will be presented in the following Section \ref{Sec:CRPQ}.
+An exemplar \rwf-RPQ design is presented here, and its implementation is presented in Section \ref{Sec: Impl}.
+More exemplar designs are presented in Appendix A-D in \cite{RWF-TR20}.

-\subsection{Remove-win Resolution}
+\subsubsection{Remove-Win Resolution}

-The RWSkeleton has the new value-updating operation $upd$, which enables the user to modify the values of existing data elements.
-Comparing with the RWSet, the $add$ operation in the RWSkeleton not only creates a data element in the CRDC, but also sets its initial value.

-However, owing to the remove-win strategy, the conflict resolution between remove and non-remove operations ($add$ and $upd$) are principally the same.
-The $rmv$ operations win, and the effect of (concurrent or causally visible) non-remove operations is wiped out.
+The \rwf-Skeleton has the new value-updating operation $upd$, which enables the user to modify the values of existing data elements.
+Comparing with the \rwf-Set, the $add$ operation in the \rwf-Skeleton not only creates a data element, but also sets its initial value.
+Owing to the remove-win strategy, the conflict resolution between remove and non-remove operations ($add$ and $upd$) are principally the same.
+The $rmv$ operations win, and the effects of (concurrent or causally visible) non-remove operations are wiped off.